Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 After researching this stock, I felt comfortable that the company was stable.
 Given that we only allocate a portion of our net worth to stocks (see above), worst case scenario would not have a meaningful impact on our net worth.

 (I use “we” and “I” and “my” and “our” interchangeably in my articles.
 I am the covered call writer in my family.
-I like covered calls for income generation because they are simple to understand, implement and provide higher than dividend income from stocks.
+I like covered calls for income generation because they are simple to understand, easy to implement and provide higher than dividend income from stocks.
 On the other hand, Larry, my husband, has a professional trading background and he prefers option strategies with hedging.)

 The Stock Could Drop in Value and Not Get Exercised